-These services promise to build backlinks to your website at a remarkably low cost and get your website ranking in no time.
+These services promise to build backlinks to your website at a remarkably low cost and get your website ranking quickly.
 They won’t say much about how they’re going to build those backlinks, but the promise of seeing your website on the first page of Google’s results is enough to persuade most of us to enter our credit card information.

-Since they won’t tell you how they build backlinks to your website, though, I will…
+Since they won’t tell you how they build your website backlinks, I will…

-In a nutshell, they purchase hundreds or thousands of expired/unused domains with a bit of SEO juice build from the previous owners.
-Then, they go to all of these domains and plug a backlink to your website on each.
+In a nutshell, they purchase hundreds or thousands of expired/unused domains with a bit of SEO juice built from the previous owners.
+Then, they go to all these domains and plug a backlink to your website.

-After a bit of time, your website starts to rank and you’re thinking to yourself, “Wow!
+After a bit, your website starts to rank, and you’re thinking, “Wow!
 These guys are awesome!”

 Here’s the problem: PBNs cheat the system.
 Google explicitly says that using a PBN won’t only get the PBN company in trouble, it’ll get your website penalized as well.